 The scientific name of the apple is Malus Domestica.
 In addition, this is a deciduous fruit tree in the rose family.
-Major apple producing countries are China, United States of America, Poland, Turkey, Iran, Italy, France, and India.
-In India, major apple producing states are Arunachal Pradesh, Himachal Pradesh, Jammu & Kashmir and Tamil Nadu.
+Major apple producing countries are China, the United States of America, Poland, Turkey, Iran, Italy, France, and India.
+In India, major apple-producing states are Arunachal Pradesh, Himachal Pradesh, Jammu & Kashmir, and Tamil Nadu.
 In this article, we put information about commercial apple farming methods and techniques for your ready reference.

 Economic Importance Of Apple Farming

 Apples are one of the most valuable fruit crops globally.
-In addition,the demand is increasing day-by-day.
-Furthermore, rising income and introducing new varieties are the major reason of it.
+In addition, demand is increasing day-by-day.
+Furthermore, rising income and introducing new varieties are the major reason for it.
 In addition, there are also growing demands in the apple processing industries.
 And some of the value-added applications are apple juice, jam, chips, candy, vinegar, and wine.